that-ugly-cat/revmaster-gn/readme.md

 # RevMaster documentation
 Reviews of academic literature are often conducted with a rather medieval approach: we basically record annotations on a big excel spreadsheet.
-Every row is a paper, and every column is either a known or an unknown information.
+Every row is a paper, and every column is either a known or an unknown piece of information.
+You read what you have, and fill the blanks.

 You open up your excel file, you open your paper's PDF, read, and annotate.
 Boring and clumsy.
-And extremely single-user.
+And extremely poor at multi-user.
 And not amazing for ongoing assessments.

 So I've put together this piece of code to speed up and systematize the process a little bit.
 ![streamlit-revmaster-2023-05-31-17-05-06.webm](https://github.com/that-ugly-cat/revmaster/assets/98877284/78f0dabc-e45f-4d53-9c8d-96edfc1fea54)